Tomasz Bednarek

 Tomasz Bednarek (/pl/; (Note: In isolation, Tomasz is pronounced /pl/.) born 12 November 1981) is a professional tennis player from Poland.

 Career

 He is a doubles' specialist.
 He reached his career-high doubles ranking of No. 44 on 14 April 2014.
-His current partner is Mateusz Kowalczyk, but Bednarek partnered among others with his compatriots Maciej Diłaj, Michał Przysiężny and Slovakian Filip Polášek and Igor Zelenay.
-Bednarek partnered with Benoit Paire at the 2014 Wimbledon Championships, where they lost in the first round.
+His current partner is Mateusz Kowalczyk, but Bednarek partnered among others with his compatriots Maciej Diłaj, Michał Przysiężny and Slovak Filip Polášek and Igor Zelenay.
+Bednarek partnered with Benoît Paire at the 2014 Wimbledon Championships, where they lost in the first round.

 When the former footballer Paolo Maldini and his coach Stefano Landonio made a professional tennis debut, Bednarek and partner David Pel recorded a victory over them in 42 minutes dropping two games during the match.